Direkt zum Inhalt springen

 ERASMUS+ Charter for Higher Education 2021 - 2027

-With its internationalization strategy, HWG LU faces the challenges of the globalized world of education and work, in which social and political conditions are continuously changing, and is aware of the responsibility of its mission to provide young people with a cosmopolitan orientation and to prepare them adequately for the international job market.
-Internationalization is both a profile-building tool for the university and an integrative institutional process that involves all university members and motivates them to actively participate.
-HWG LU stands for an internationalization that combines regional identity and anchoring with the empowerment of students to accompany Europeanization and globalization processes in a reflective and appreciative manner.
+With its internationalization strategy, the HWG LU is facing up to the challenges of the globalized world of education and work, in which social and political conditions are constantly changing, and is aware of its responsibility to provide young people with a cosmopolitan orientation and to prepare them adequately for the international job market.
+Internationalization is both an instrument for shaping the university's profile and an integrative institutional process that involves all members of the university and motivates them to play an active role in shaping it.
+The HWG LU is committed to an internationalization that combines regional identity and anchoring with the ability of students to reflect on and appreciate processes of Europeanization and globalization.

 As an educational institution open to development, HWG LU will face challenges such as the expansion of the European Union, demographic developments and all requirements influencing the education market.

-Diversity through internationalization includes a diverse range of opportunities:
+Diversity through internationalization includes a wide range of opportunities:

-Priority is given to attracting motivated and qualified students and their professional, social and intercultural competence development to ensure that transfer services are promoted, that they can process complex information adequately and resource-efficiently, and that they are qualified to meet the challenges.of the digitized world of work without losing sight of their social mission.
-Learning and communication skills as well as resilience are the hotspots of the future.
+Priority is given to attracting motivated and qualified students and developing their professional, social and intercultural skills in order to ensure that transfer students are promoted who can process complex information adequately and resource-efficiently and who are qualified to face the challenges.of the digitalized world of work without losing sight of their social mission.
+Learning and communication skills and resilience are the hotspots of the future.

-Opening up study options for students outside the traditional university access profiles and creating more innovative degree programs, including dual, part-time or distance learning programs, expands the student target groups,
+Opening up study options for students outside the traditional university access profiles and creating further innovative degree programs, including dual, part-time or distance learning programs, expands the student target groups,

-In longstanding close cooperation with regional and supra-regional companies and institutions, the content of many - especially dual - degree programs was designed and implemented according to their needs, close to practice, so in many degree programs one or more practical phases, which can also be completed in program or partner countries, are integrated.
-The close cooperation between university and companies/institutions avoids "skills mismatch".
-The success and thus the employability of the graduates of these degree programs encourages the expansion of the concepts with partner universities within the ERASMUS network of the HWG LU, including the growing regional and national business network.
+In many years of close cooperation with regional and national companies and institutions, the content of many - especially dual - degree programs has been designed and implemented according to their needs, so that one or more practical phases, which can also be completed in program or partner countries, are integrated into many degree programs.
+The close cooperation between the university and companies/institutions avoids skills mismatches, and the success and thus the employability of the graduates of these degree programs encourages the expansion of the concepts with partner universities within the ERASMUS network of HWG LU, including the growing regional and national network of companies.

-The student population of HWG LU (currently approx. 4600 students) reflects very clearly the population structure in the Rhine-Neckar region with approx. 30% citizens with a migration background.
-The range of courses offered at HWG LU, including economics, social and health sciences, undergraduate, dual, part-time and distance learning courses at BA, BSc, MA and MBA level, takes this situation into account with a cross-curriculum obligation or recommendation for mobility.
-The recruitment of excellent young scientists for the further development of education and research, the initiation of sustainable transfer projects together with European and international university and company partners complements the development-oriented strategy of HWG LU and promotes its international visibility.
+The student population of the HWG LU (currently approx. 4600 students) very clearly reflects the population structure in the Rhine-Neckar region with approx. 30% citizens with a migration background.
+The HWG LU's range of courses in economics, social sciences and health sciences, with undergraduate, dual, part-time and distance learning courses at BA, BSc, MA and MBA level, takes this situation into account with cross-course obligations or recommendations for mobility.
+The recruitment of excellent young academics for the further development of education and research, the initiation of sustainable transfer projects together with European and international university and corporate partners complements the development-oriented strategy of the HWG LU and promotes its international visibility.

-This spectrum of opportunities is closely linked to the changes and growth of the Erasmus program for more than 30 years.
-The program has been and continues to be a motivator, catalyst and multiplier for the multiple mobility options of an internationally oriented university.
-HWG LU owes its current state of development to Erasmus.
+This range of opportunities is closely linked to the changes and growth of the Erasmus program for more than 30 years.
+The program was and is a motivator, catalyst and multiplier for the diverse mobility options of an internationally oriented university.
+The HWG LU owes its current state of development to Erasmus.

-In 2020, HWG LU cooperates with 152 partner universities worldwide, 75 of them in program countries and 4 in European partner countries.
-With 6 cooperation partners, which still originate from the old Erasmus partner network of the early 90s, successful mobilities are realized until today.
+In 2020, the HWG LU cooperates with 152 partner universities worldwide, 75 of which are partners in program countries and 4 in European partner countries.
+Successful mobilities have been realized to date with 6 cooperation partners that still originate from the old Erasmus partner network of the early 1990s.

-Due to the current situation, we are forced to think about the extent to which, when and with which destinations within and outside of Europe these strategies can be realized in the near future.
-Far-reaching digitization measures were implemented at very short notice in order to maintain regular lecture operations for all students.
-Despite the far-reaching challenges, this triggered invaluable and forward-looking learning processes for everyone involved that will remain relevant far beyond the crisis situation.
-Despite these often positive experiences, real mobilities must not be allowed to collapse in the long term.
-Despite all the development potential of international-global cooperation, the significance of intra-European cooperation must be strengthened and repositioned again and again in accordance with its scope.
-This repetitive positioning process is only possible through the close interlocking with Erasmus, through mutual appreciation within the cooperations and through reliable and balanced mobilities.
+Due to the current situation, we are forced to think about the extent to which, when and with which destinations within and outside Europe these strategies can be realized in the near future in all communication processes on future Erasmus strategies across universities until March 2020.
+Extensive digitalization measures were implemented at very short notice in order to maintain regular lecture operations for all students.
+Despite the far-reaching challenges, this has triggered invaluable and forward-looking learning processes for everyone involved, which will remain relevant far beyond the crisis situation.
+Despite these often positive experiences, real mobility must not collapse in the long term.
+Despite all the development potential of international-global cooperation, the significance of intra-European cooperation must be strengthened and repeatedly repositioned according to its scope.
+This repetitive positioning process is only possible through close integration with Erasmus, through mutual appreciation within the cooperations and through reliable and balanced mobilities.

-Mobillities are at the heart of Erasmus and have been instrumental in shaping the coalescence of the enlarging European Union over the past 30 years, with mobile youth in particular helping to break down remaining mental barriers.
-At HWG LU, there continues to be a clear focus on student mobility, but also on faculty mobility and especially on staff mobility.
+Mobilities are at the heart of Erasmus and have played a key role in shaping the integration of the expanding European Union over the past 30 years, with mobile young people in particular helping to break down remaining mental barriers.
+The HWG LU continues to place a clear focus on student mobility, but also on teacher mobility and especially on staff mobility.

-Participation in KA 103 allows for mobilities with program countries, KA 107 with selected partner countries, closely related in content to the content taught at HWG LU and the resulting research topics.
+Participation in KA 103 enables mobility with the program countries, KA 107 with selected partner countries, closely related to the content taught at the HWG LU and the resulting research topics.

-The number of staff mobilities at HWG LU is gratifyingly high and is to be expanded even further.
-Staff mobilities are a personnel development tool that contributes to a great extent to imparting intercultural competencies that ensure better cooperation and understanding in everyday university life and strengthen the university's "international spirit".
+The number of staff mobilities at the HWG LU is pleasingly high and is to be further expanded.
+Staff mobilities are a personnel development tool that makes a major contribution to imparting intercultural skills that ensure better cooperation and understanding in everyday university life and strengthen the "international spirit" of the university.

-HWG LU is an application partner in the project "Sustainable Horizons" of the University of Algarve, Portugal.
-This interdisciplinary project with different cooperation universities in 7 European countries takes up the highly topical issue of sustainability.
+The HWG LU is an application partner in the "Sustainable Horizons" project of the University of Algarve, Portugal.
+This interdisciplinary project with various cooperating universities in 7 European countries addresses the highly topical issue of sustainability.

-HWG LU is also a partner in the capacity building project coordinated by the International University Sarajevo on the topic of "Digitalization in didactic concepts", a topic that is as topical as it is forward-looking.
+The HWG LU is also a partner in the capacity-building project coordinated by the International University Sarajevo on the subject of "Digitalization in didactic concepts", a topic that is as topical as it is forward-looking.

-Both the content of the projects and the regional orientation reflect the core statements of HWG LU's internationalization strategy:
+Both the content of the projects and the regional focus reflect the core statements of the HWG LU's internationalization strategy:

-• Professional, social and intercultural competence development of students,
+• Professional, social and intercultural skills development of students,

 • Further development of education and research through cooperation,

-• Initiation and promotion of sustainable international transfer projects,
+• Initiating and promoting sustainable international transfer projects,

-• Responsible assurance of the employability of all graduates, regardless of their individual starting conditions,
+• Responsibly ensuring the employability of all graduates, regardless of their individual starting conditions,

-• Intensification of the European and international visibility of the university.
+• Increasing the university's European and international visibility.

-Based on the long-standing and positively consequential experiences with Erasmus as an internationalization instrument and mobility engine, combined with the far-reaching changes due to the implementation of the Bologna Process, both structurally and in terms of the strengthened European connection and the annual significant growth in mobility figures, the HWG LU will orient itself in the upcoming program period to three pillars of action within the three key actions.
-In a Europe of knowledge, internal and external quality assurance, guided by criteria elaborated across Europe, is of immense importance- For implementation and effective project collaboration, a well thought-out management concept is essential, including both administrative and scientific implementation.
-At HWG LU, responsibilities for the individual steps of project implementation are anchored in the International Affairs department as well as in all departments/degree programs with clear management structures.
+Based on the many years of positive experience with Erasmus as an internationalization instrument and mobility driver, combined with the far-reaching changes resulting from the implementation of the Bologna Process, both structurally and in terms of the strengthened European connection and the significant annual growth in mobility figures, the HWG LU will focus on three pillars of action within the three key actions in the upcoming programme period.
+In a Europe of knowledge, internal and external quality assurance, which is based on criteria developed throughout Europe, is of immense importance - a well thought-out management concept, which includes both administrative and scientific implementation, is essential for implementation and effective project cooperation.
+At the HWG LU, responsibilities for the individual steps of project implementation are anchored in the Department of International Affairs as well as in all Departments/degree programs with clear management structures.

 KA 103 and KA 107: Individual mobilities

-Currently at the time of application, about 120 mobilities are realized at HWG LU in the academic year within the framework of Erasmus, 90 of which are student mobilities in SMS and SMP, 30 in STT and STA, with the share of staff mobility clearly predominating.
-Currently, the subject fit of the existing partnerships is being reviewed again in order to identify clear options to intensify the collaborations, to realize more mobilities in both directions as well as to create additional opportunities for European double degrees for the mobile students, especially also with the cooperation partners in the partner countries.
+At the time of application, around 120 mobilities are currently being realized at the HWG LU in the academic year within the framework of Erasmus, 90 of which are student mobilities in SMS and SMP, 30 in STT and STA, whereby the proportion of staff mobility clearly predominates.
+The subject-specific fit of the existing partnerships is currently being re-examined in order to identify clear options for intensifying cooperation, realizing more mobility in both directions and creating additional opportunities for mobile students to complete European double degrees, particularly with cooperation partners in the partner countries.
 At the same time, the networks will be expanded to include non-university cooperation partners such as companies, NGOs and institutions in order to create comprehensive destinations for student internships in all degree programs.
-In addition, the study programs for incoming students are being expanded through integration into double degrees, English-language courses, German courses accompanying studies and internship options in order to ensure the balance of cooperation.
-The mobility figures within the Erasmus Higher Education Area should at least double by the end of the program generation, implying the steady growth of the total number of students at HWG LU: Planned timeframe is as follows, by 2022 Completion of the identification process of partnerships additionally available for double degrees, curriculum development, exchange of digital teaching units or applied research and transfer projects.
-Expansion of the already existing "Focus Europe" program for incoming students. by 2023 All undergraduate Bachelor's and Master's degree programs offer integrated mobility windows for study and internship stays as well as significant proportions of English-language courses for incoming students. by 2025 bilateral or network-immanent teaching mobility in all degree programs to supplement the teaching offered with Europe-relevant topics such as digitization, sustainability and inclusion, also through with external partners.
-Realization of planned double degrees; doubling of staff mobility by 2027 Doubling of mobilities within the framework of cooperation partnerships in Erasmus program - and partner countries, achievement of specified goals.
+In addition, study opportunities for incoming students will be expanded through integration into double degrees, English-language courses, German language courses and internship options to ensure a balance of cooperation.
+The mobility figures within the Erasmus Higher Education Area are to be at least doubled by the end of the program generation, implying the steady growth in the total number of students at the HWG LU: The following timeframe is planned, until 2022 completion of the identification process of partnerships that are additionally available for double degrees, curriculum development, the exchange of digital teaching units or applied research and transfer projects.
+Expansion of the existing "Focus Europe" program for incoming students. by 2023 All undergraduate Bachelor's and Master's degree programs offer integrated mobility windows for study and internship stays as well as significant proportions of English-language courses for incoming students. by 2025 Bilateral or network-immanent teaching staff mobility in all degree programs to supplement the range of courses with topics relevant to Europe such as digitalization, sustainability and inclusion, also through external partners.
+Realization of the planned double degrees; doubling of staff mobility by 2027 Doubling of mobilities within the framework of cooperation partnerships in Erasmus program and partner countries, achievement of the specified goals.

-The Sustainable Horizons project unites 7young innovative oriented universities in smaller locations in the geographical regions from Southern Europe (Faro-Portugal, Huelva- Spain) to Central Europe (Timisoara- Romania, Zlin- Czech Republic, Ludwigshafen- Germany, Tuscia- Italy) to Northern Europe (Lahti -Finland).
-All partners are smaller universities (4000 - 11 000 students) and are characterized by transfer projects and joint knowledge discovery on relevant environmental issues and socio-economic therms and their impact on regional structures.
+The Sustainable Horizons project brings together 7 young, innovative universities at smaller locations in geographical regions ranging from Southern Europe (Faro-Portugal, Huelva-Spain) to Central Europe (Timisoara-Romania, Zlin-Czech Republic, Ludwigshafen-Germany, Tuscia-Italy) and Northern Europe (Lahti-Finland).
+All partners are smaller universities (4000 - 11 000 students) and are characterized by transfer projects and joint research on relevant environmental issues and socio-economic topics and their impact on regional structures.

-The name of the alliance reflects the global challenge to create a European campus of sustainability and innovation, embedded in a blue-green oriented economy and society.
-The Alliance stands for a significant contribution in the context of research and applied sciences to European education.
+The name of the alliance reflects the global challenge of creating a European campus of sustainability and innovation, embedded in a blue-green oriented economy and society.
+The alliance stands for a significant contribution to European education in the context of research and applied sciences.

 Objectives:

-Creation of innovative European Higher Education degrees focused on sustainability, based on the expertise of the partners, with the knowledge contribution of each university to relevant topics and research fields - Blue Sustainability, Interculturality, Green Sustainability, Circular Economy, Sustainability in Business and Health Management, Adaptation and Channeling Global Change.
+To create innovative European university degrees with a focus on sustainability, based on the expertise of the partners, with the knowledge contribution of each university to relevant topics and research fields - Blue Sustainability, Interculturality, Green Sustainability, Circular Economy, Sustainability in Business and Health Management, Adapting and Channeling Global Change.

 Promoting an inter-university campus where students from 4 European regions (N, W,S, O) can benefit from being able to exchange into 7 different languages (6+ English; multilingualism)

-Security of a multi-faceted spectrum of learning outcomes and results recognized by 7 Member States of the European Union.
+Assurance of a diverse range of learning outcomes and results recognized by 7 European Union Member States.

-Promotion of European values through commitment to carry the weight of diversity of European countries and regions internally and externally.
+Promoting European values through the commitment to carry the weight of the diversity of European countries and regions internally and externally.

-Incorporate transversal knowledge and capacities related to new IT expertise, e.g. Artificial Intelligence Contributing to the fight against Climate change at European and global level.
+Contribution to the fight against climate change at European and global level.

-In the capacity building project TITLE Technology Innovation in Teaching and Learning under the auspices of the International University of Sarajevo, Bosnia Herzegovina, HWG LU is a partner on the topics: Technology innovation in student-centered teaching and learning environment and its quality assurance.
+In the capacity building project TITLE Technology Innovation in Teaching and Learning under the leadership of the International University of Sarajevo, Bosnia and Herzegovina, the HWG LU is a partner on the topics: Technological innovations in student-centered education and learning environments and their quality assurance.

-In the initial phase, international benchmarking methods will be identified as well as specific segments on teaching and learning strategies and practices.
-The first outcome will be the evaluation of teaching competencies, the integration of new technologies and digital media in teaching processes, for the continuous development of pedagogical and didactical techniques.
-Students will be actively involved in the project, and the long-term impact of the use of digital media on teachers and students will be monitored and analyzed, with a special focus on students with disabilities, in their role as producers and consumers of knowledge resources.
+In the initial phase, international benchmarking methods will be identified as well as specific segments on education and learning strategies and practices.
+The first outcome will be the evaluation of teaching competencies, the integration of new technologies and digital media into teaching processes, for the continuous development of pedagogical and didactic techniques.
+Students will be actively involved in the project, and the long-term effects of the use of digital media on teachers and students will be monitored and analyzed, with a particular focus on students with disabilities in their role as producers and consumers of knowledge resources.

 Both projects are limited in duration.